Appendix B: UNCSA Student Conduct Process for Alleged Minor Infractions of the Student Code of Conduct

 Case Resolution Meeting Process for Minor Infractions:

-• The Associate Director for Student Conduct (or designee) will send the Respondent a Case Resolution Meeting letter, which outlines the charge(s) and proposed outcomes, describes the incident, and provides a date (at least three (3) calendar days out) and location of the Case Resolution Meeting.
+• The Director for Student Conduct (or designee) will send the Respondent a Case Resolution Meeting letter, which outlines the charge(s) and proposed outcomes, describes the incident, and provides a date (at least three (3) calendar days out) and location of the Case Resolution Meeting.

 • During the Case Resolution Meeting, the Respondent has four choices: